Webador/SlmMail/docs/AlphaMail.md

 ### Supported functionalities

-SlmMail defines a new Message class, `SlmMail\Mail\Message\Provider\AlphaMail`, that you can use to take advantage of specific AlphaMail features.
+SlmMail defines a new Message class, `SlmMail\Mail\Message\AlphaMail`, that you can use to take advantage of specific AlphaMail features.
 Here are a list of supported features.

 #### Project